Tony Knowles (politician): Political career

 A strong supporter of the Alaska National Guard, Knowles was recipient of the Guard's Pro Patria award and the 2001 Charles Dick Silver Medal of Merit.

 Governor Knowles forged the "Millennium Agreement", a government-to-government agreement with tribes to foster rural delivery of services and economic development.
 He earned special recognition by the National Congress of American Indians in 2001 and, with Marshall Lind, the 2002 Alaska Federation of Natives Denali Award, the highest award given to a non-native.

 Knowles pushed Canadian officials to adopt his "safe passage" principle to protect Pacific salmon and their freshwater habitat, leading to the successful negotiation of the first coast wide salmon treaty in decades.

 During his final term as governor, Republicans in the Alaska Legislature attacked him as a weak leader who avoided taking a position on several issues, as exemplified by their "Where's Tony?" campaign.

 In 2004, he ran for the United States Senate, as the Democratic challenger to Republican incumbent Lisa Murkowski, who had been appointed to her seat by her father, former Senator then Governor Frank Murkowski.
 Knowles was at first thought likely to win by many, but he was narrowly defeated in the election.

-Knowles is an outspoken opponent of capital punishment.

-Knowles is pro-choice, and opposes restrictions on abortion at any stage of pregnancy.
+Knowles is an outspoken opponent of capital punishment.Knowles is pro-choice, and opposes restrictions on abortion at any stage of pregnancy.
 He vetoed several bills passed by the state legislature regarding abortion including a ban on intact dilation and extraction abortions.

 On May 29, 2006, he announced his bid to return to the governor's office in 2006.
 On August 22, 2006, Knowles defeated Eric Croft in the Democratic primary to become the Democratic nominee for Governor of Alaska in the general election.

 On November 7, 2006, Knowles lost the Governorship in the general election to Republican Sarah Palin.
 Although many had predicted a close race, including pollsters for both parties, Knowles lost by 7 points, polling lower than in his 2004 bid for the U.S. Senate.
+Palin received 48%.